Introduction to Data Warehouse Design

 - When we building a separate environment for each ensures all the changes can be developed/ tested and then move on to production.

-- Once the requirement gathering and environment is set-up, the next is to design how to connect the data source, process, and store in the data warehouse.
-This technique is called as data modeling.
+- Once the requirement gathering and environment are set up, the next is to design how to connect the data source, process, and store in the data warehouse.
+This technique is called data modelling.
 It can be an analysis of the object and the relationship between the others.

 - When the design of the data warehouse, the engineers designed how and where the data needs to be stored.
 On the same occasion, we should also define the possible way to retrieve the data from the data warehouse.
 Once the source identified, the team can build the logic and create a structure schema view.